danieladebi/Personal-Portfolio/README.md

-# Personal-Project
+# Daniel's Portfolio
 Hello!
-My name is Ikechukwu Daniel Adebi, and I am a member of MIT's class of 2022, majoring in Computer Science and Physics.
+My name is Ikechukwu Daniel Adebi (preferred name, Daniel), and I am a member of MIT's class of 2022, majoring in Computer Science and Physics.
 This is my portfolio of projects I've worked on over the years.
 ### Poker Hand Classifier
 __Developed in July 2019__
 - This program is a neural network that is able to identify poker hands with over 99% accuracy.